Sovereign Harbour Residents Association banner

 Introduction

-A public consultation on The Local Development Framework: Core Spatial Development Strategy (LDF) was commenced in the autumn of 2009.
+A public consultation on the Local Development Framework: Core Spatial Development Strategy (LDF) began in the autumn of 2009.

-The Report sought the inclusion of options 2 & 3 combined in the completed LDF Core Strategy that will undergo public consultation in early 2011.
-Option 2 includes the possibility of at least 150 additional homes in Sovereign Harbour.
+The Report sought to include options 2 & 3 combined in the completed LDF Core Strategy that will undergo public consultation in early 2011.
+Option 2 provides for the possibility of at least 150 additional homes in Sovereign Harbour.

 Paras 4.24-4.26 of the Report include the argument: "Discounting the responses received at the ‘Neighbourhood 14 – Sovereign’ consultation event significantly reduces the level of opposition to Option 2, making it the most supported and least opposed option by the rest of the Borough".

-This, in our view, is grossly unfair.
-Option 2 is the only option that impacts directly on Sovereign Harbour, yet the views of Harbour residents opposing this option are simply to be "discounted"!
+This is grossly unfair, in our view.
+Option 2 is the only option that directly impacts Sovereign Harbour, yet the views of Harbour residents opposing this option are to be "discounted"!

 SHRA's Response to LDF Report